 CREEL aims to promote research, teaching and publication into the legal, regulatory and policy frameworks that engage with:

-- the production and distribution of energy, including consideration of climate change regulation;
+- The production and distribution of energy, including climate change law and regulation;

-- the planning for, and provision of infrastructure in urban areas, and that associated with energy and resource development; and
+- The planning for, and regulation of infrastructure in urban areas, and regulation associated with energy and resource development;

 - The recognition and protection of Indigenous rights and interests in land and resources